rtauziac/Hammerspoon-Yabai/readme.md

 ### Debug

 This is just for testing purpose.
 The keystoke `super` + `§` will print the current window details in the console.

+### Windows actions

+Those are actions that applies to two windows, like swaping, stacking and warping.
+You first launch the action to select the first window to apply the action, then change focus to the second window, and finally you call that action again to execute the windows action.
+To quickly explain with an example:

+> To swap two windows, you press `super` + `y` to engage swapping, then move your focus to another window with the directions, then you hit `super` + `y` again to effectively swap those two windows.